xyproto/orbiton/README.md

 Orbiton is a text editor and a simple IDE.

-The goal is that it can be:
+The goal is that it can:

 * **Be responsive**
 * **Facilitate quick edit-format-compile cycles**